antoineaudrain/antoineaudrain/README.md

 # Hi there

 I code on occasion, believe it or not.
-My latest deal is I'm making as many useful things with React _as humanly possible_.
+My latest deal is I'm playing with React and Ruby on Rails.